- Exceptionally COVID-19 SAFE Dental Experience, IPAC Non-Touch Equipment

 - No treatment

-- While the most obvious benefit of a dental bridge is that it will restore the look and feel of your smile, it can also help improve both your chewing and speaking capabilities, as well as preventing your teeth from shifting out of place.
+- While the most obvious benefit of a dental bridge is that it will restore the look and feel of your smile, it can also help improve both your chewing and speaking capabilities, as well as prevent your teeth from shifting out of place.
 Additionally, dental bridge coverage can also help protect existing teeth that have been weakened or damaged from large fillings, root canals, or accidental chips and fractures.
 Compared to Dental Implants, bridges are a considerably less invasive procedure, as well as being much more cost-effective.
-But the best part is that bridge treatments can be done fast, started and finished in less than 3 weeks so that you can get your smile back to normal as soon as possible!
+The best part is that bridge treatments can be done fast, started and finished in less than 3 weeks so that you can get your smile back to normal as soon as possible!